tercen/tara_guidi2016_workflow_guide/README.md

-# Data analysis workflow of TARA Oceans data using Tercen
+# MAKE-ME tutorial for a tercen workflow of TARA (gorsky2016)

 The tutorial to analyse TARA Oceans data using Tercen can be found here: